loranger32/to_decimal/README.md

 the given base, instead of the default results of the previous methods, which can lead to unexpected results if drown into some other computations.

-The objects are frozen and no new object can be instantiated.
+The objects are frozen and no new `Convertor` object can be instantiated.

+The benefit you may find using this gem are:

+- argument validation : you avoid the standard behavior of the different built-in methods, which sometimes throw an error (`Kernel#Integer(arg, base)`) or worse, silently stop the conversion process when they encounter an invalid character, returning the result of the conversion so far.
+Instead, you have a consistent behavior, and you are free to decide what to do with the error.

+- allow you to work with strings with leading zeros : in this case, zeros are removed form the beginning of the string, avoiding the implict conversion in base 8, which is, most of the time, not what you want ;

 # Contribute